PyO3/pyo3/README.md

     Ok((a + b).to_string())
 }

-/// This module is a python moudle implemented in Rust.
+/// This module is a python module implemented in Rust.
 #[pymodinit]
 fn string_sum(py: Python, m: &PyModule) -> PyResult<()> {
     m.add_function(wrap_function!(sum_as_string))?;